demisto/content/Packs/RDPCacheHunting/README.md

 ## Getting Started / How to Set up the Pack

-To get started with this Pack, please follow the instructions below:
+To get started with this pack, follow the instructions below:

 1. Go to Marketplace and install this pack.
 2. Create a new job and select the incident type "RDP Sessions".